-Everyone’s favourite Thanksgiving side dish just got healthier!
-This sweet potato casserole with pecan topping is just as delicious as the traditional recipe, but is made without marshmallows and is much lower in sugar.
-Sweetened with maple syrup and perfectly spiced, this recipe is sure to be a crowd pleaser!
-(Vegetarian, dairy-free & gluten-free)
+Everyone’s favorite Thanksgiving side dish just got healthier!
+This healthy sweet potato casserole without marshmallows is just as delicious as the classic recipe, but is much lower in sugar and made with a crunchy pecan topping for lots of texture and flavor.
+Sweetened with maple syrup and perfectly spiced, this easy recipe is sure to be a crowd-pleaser this holiday season! {Vegetarian, Dairy-free & Gluten-free}

 Table of Contents